Higher Trophic Predatory Fish Research

 Through the application of advanced photogrammetry methods, Global Reef are producing 3D models of coral reefs, reef structures, and artificial reefs.

-By creating these 3D models on arecurring basis, historical records are created, allowing for long term research and monitoring of coral reefs.
+By creating these 3D models on a recurring basis, historical records are created, allowing for long term research and monitoring of a variety of aspects of coral reef heath.
 Future research questions will have the ability to incorporate historical data from coral reefs, allowing trends, processes and developments to be identified by travelling ‘back in time’.
 This is critical for developing our knowledge and understanding of threats subject to reef ecosystems, and will allow early intervention and conservation efforts to be delivered in the future.